 With TMJ, the tongue adapts to sit farther back than its natural position, acting as a pillow to cushion the jaw and relieve muscle tension.
 This continues into sleep, preventing air from getting into the lungs, much like when the back of the throat softens up and collapses in non-TMJ-related sleep apnea.

 Children experience rapid spurts of growth that impact their bone structure and oral health.
 There are a few common habits that may lead a child to later develop this life-threatening condition.

-Thumb-sucking can affect proper jaw development during growth stages, also compromising the airway, misaligning their arches and pushing the front teeth forward.
+Thumb-sucking can affect proper jaw development during growth stages, compromise the airway, misalign their arches, and push the front teeth forward.